 The Civil War soldier is Frank Hume, the man whose name appears on the pair of bottles pictured here.
-Hume (1843-1906) joined one of General James Longstreet's corps, the Volunteer Southern, in 1861.
-He later served as a signal scout under General J.E.B.
-Stuart, participated in eleven major battles, and received a wound at Gettysburg.
+Hume (1843-1906) joined General James Longstreet's 21st Mississippi Regiment, becoming part of the Volunteer Southrons, in 1861.
+He participated in eleven major battles, received a wound at Gettysburg and later served as a signal scout under General J.E.B Stuart.
 Hume's own memoir reports that he earned a personal commendation from General Robert E. Lee for the mission that started in the opening paragraphs.
 More about that later.

 Importantly for bottle collectors, Hume returned home safely after the Confederate surrender at Appomattox.
-Home was Alexandria, Virginia, where civilian Hume first tried his hand at agriculture.
-The venture lasted only a short time, and next he became a grocer in Georgetown.
+Home was the Washington D.C. area, where civilian Hume first tried his hand at agriculture.
+The venture lasted only two years, and next he became a grocer in Georgetown.
 Finally, in 1871, he established his own wholesale grocery and liquor business.

 Good fortune in battle now followed him into the world of commerce.
 Housed on Washington D.C.'s Pennsylvania Avenue near the Central Market, Hume & Co. prospered.
 The business doubtless marketed a range of products, and among them were an assortment of domestic and imported wines, brandies, and whiskey.
-Hume & Co. became the largest wholesale grocer in the District of Columbia.1
+Hume & Co. became the largest wholesale grocer in the District of Columbia.
 Frank Hume Bottles

-The pair of pint-sized bottles in clear glass represented here probably date from the late 1880's or 1890's when Hume's business flourished.
+The pair of pint-sized bottles in clear glass represented here probably date from the late 1880s or 1890s when Hume's business flourished.
 With chamfered corners and embossed pictures, they are not typical of period "grocer's bottles" from Eastern states, and for this reason today's collectors recognize them as desirable.
 Yet they are probably not rare.
 Even if Hume's market included only the Midatlantic region, it seems likely many such bottles were blown because Hume's business lasted for several years.

 The whiskey brands they advertised, Old Stag and Homestead, were complimented by other potables in the Hume product line, including Warwick Whiskey and Very Superior Old Rye.
-The author has not seen bottles embossed with these names but references to them exist.
+The author has not seen bottles embossed with these names, but references to them exist.